Top 3 Startup Challenges (And What To Do About Them!)

 Growth Hacking

-Successful startups scale fast because they target the right customers and constantly work to grow their customer base.
-They do this by growth hacking, a current term for using creative, innovative, and usually low-cost strategies to achieve exponential user growth.
+Successful startups scale quickly because they target the right customers and continually work to expand their customer base.
+They achieve this by growth hacking, a term that refers to using creative, innovative, and often low-cost strategies to drive exponential user growth.

 Don't let the jargon be overwhelming.
 Suppose you've tested any aspect of your marketing strategy, like an email subject line, website format, or social media copy.
-In that case, you've done your growth hacking without having the label for these efforts.
+In that case, you've effectively done your growth hacking without needing a label for these efforts.

 Organic Growth